Victory in Europe Day: Poland

-8 May is known in Poland as "Narodowy Dzień Zwycięstwa" (National Victory Day).
-Poland officially recognised 9 May from 1945 until 2014, and on 24 April 2015, Poland officially recognised National Victory Day.
+The 8th May is known in Poland as "Narodowy Dzień Zwycięstwa" (National Victory Day), and this has been the officially recognised date since a decision on 24 April 2015.
+From 1945 until 2014, Poland officially recognised 9 May, in line with Russia.

 On 8 May 1945, a meeting of the Council of Ministers was held, debating whether to establish the holiday on 8 May (proposed by Marshal Michał Rola-Żymierski) or 10 May (proposed by the government).
-Finally, in Poland, the National Day of Victory and Freedom was established by a decree of 9 May.
-From 1946 to 1989, it was celebrated with Russian traditions being a socialist state at the time.
-The main celebrations were carried out at Plac Zwycięstwa or Plac Defilad in Warsaw (most notably in 1985).
-After 1990, no official ceremonies were organized, however many cities and military units together with local governments organized their own festivities.
+Finally, the "National Day of Victory and Freedom" was established on 9 May by decree.

+From 1946 to 1989, it was celebrated with Russian traditions, as Poland was a socialist state at the time.
+The main celebrations were carried out at Plac Zwycięstwa (Victory Square) or Plac Defilad (Parade Square) in Warsaw (most notably in 1985).

+After 1990 and the fall of the Soviet Union, no official ceremonies were organized; however, many cities and military units together with local governments organized their own festivities.
 The Russian minority in Poland continues to celebrate 9 May traditions to this date.
-At the end of March 2015, due to the upcoming 70th anniversary of the end of World War II in Europe, the President of the Institute of National Remembrance Łukasz Kamiński sent a letter to the Speaker of the Sejm requesting the change from 9 to 8 May.
-On 24 April, the Sejm adopted the Act on National Victory Day celebrated on 8 May, at the same time abolishing the National Day of Victory and Freedom celebrated on 9 May.
+At the end of March 2015, due to the upcoming 70th anniversary of the end of World War II in Europe, the President of the Institute of National Remembrance Łukasz Kamiński sent a letter to the Marshal of the Sejm requesting a change from 9 to 8 May.
+On 24 April, the Sejm adopted the Act on National Victory Day to be celebrated on 8 May, at the same time abolishing the National Day of Victory and Freedom celebrated on 9 May.

 United Kingdom

-In the United Kingdom VE Day is not an annual public holiday.
-In 1995 and 2020 the bank holiday was moved from the preceding Monday to 8 May to commemorate the 50th and 75th anniversaries of VE Day, respectively.
+In the United Kingdom, although a major national event, VE Day is not an annual public holiday.
+In 1995 and 2020, the early May bank holiday was moved by the government from the preceding Monday to 8 May to commemorate the 50th and 75th anniversaries of VE Day, respectively.